Katarina-KacmarovaM/Agent_Party_Planner/README.md

 # Agent Party Planner 🎉

-This project demonstrates how to build a multi-step AI agent using the [smolagents](https://github.com/bigscience-workshop/smol-agents) framework.
+Get ready to throw the ultimate bash!
+This project shows off how to build a fun, multi-step AI agent using the awesome [smolagents](https://github.com/bigscience-workshop/smol-agents) framework.
-The agent can suggest menus, decorations, dress codes, and activities for parties based on user input.
+From tasty menus and dazzling decorations to stylish dress codes and exciting activities – this agent’s got your party covered!
+Let’s celebrate smarter! 🥳
 ---

 ## Features